-10 of the Best Summer Programs for LA High School Students
+10+ Best Summer Programs for LA High School Students and Teens

 For Teens, Summer is a chance to work or work on their college application resume.
 Luckily, Los Angeles has many terrific Summer Programs for High School Students.

-Summer may seem far off; however, many Summer Programs for Teens have begun accepting applications and have deadlines in February and/or March 2019.
-Now is the time to start looking into the amazing opportunities to get your Teen into a great program.
+Many Summer Programs for Teens begin accepting applications and have deadlines in February and/or March.
+It’s never too early to start looking into the amazing opportunities out there – and to help get your Teen into a great program.

-Great Summer Programs for High School Students in Los Angeles
+CalArts Summer Art Intensive for High School Students

 D.A.T.A.
 (Design, Art, and Technology Academy)

 18111 Nordhoff St., Northridge, CA 91330

 D.A.T.A. is an “immersive summer program dedicated to providing high school students with the opportunity to develop their career skills.”
 Students will learn and enhance skills in digital art, graphic design, web design, coding, game design, photography, videography, advertising, and digital marketing.
 Students may enroll in a full four-week session, or pay a la carte per week.
 Check the website for information on courses offered each week, fees, and more.